angular/angular/aio/content/guide/template-syntax.md

 It's important to note that with object format, the identity of the object must change for the class list to be updated.
 Updating the property without changing object identity will have no effect.

+If there are multiple bindings to the same class name, conflicts are resolved using [styling priority order](#styling-priority).

 *This is true for Angular version 9 and later.
 For Angular version 8, see <a href="http://v8.angular.io/guide/template-syntax#class-binding">v8.angular.io</a>

 <hr/>